Health and Wellness: A Team Sport

 Prevention is Better Than Cure.

-Adopting new habits may result in weight loss.
-We should focus on the adoption of healthy habits that will have an impact on our clients health, regardless of their weight.
+Adopting new habits may result in weight loss, but should focus on the adoption of healthy habits that will have an impact on our clients health, regardless of their weight.
 Individuals will avoid millions of shillings in healthcare costs later by becoming more physically active today.
 Lifestyle ailments such as obesity, heart disease, diabetes, hypertension, stress, and depression can all be prevented by the habits we embrace.
 Prevention is better than cure.

 Exercise professionals should work adjacent to, or within the healthcare setting, supporting teams of doctors, nutritionists, physiotherapists, physical therapists or alternative healthcare.
 We need to align with allies across healthcare advocacy and physical activity promotion to push for fitness and health policies that can get more people active.

-Philip-Fitness Professionals Association of Kenya
+Gerenge -Fitness Professionals Association of Kenya

 Health and wellness is more like a group project where everyone actually does their part (a rare miracle, I know).
 Think less solo marathon, more relay race.
 It’s time we all laced up our teamwork sneakers and embraced the truth: no one’s winning the health championship alone.
 So, stop hoarding the ball, pass it around, and let’s win this game together!